Project-Sylos/Migration-Engine/README.md

    This keeps each task stateless and lightweight.

 3. **Record Results**
-   Children that pass filtering are recorded in a buffer for later batch writes to the database.
+   Children that pass filtering are written immediately to the database (write-ahead log).
-   (Currently written immediately, but batching will be introduced for efficiency.)
+   Task propagation between queues happens entirely in-memory via the RoundQueue system for deterministic coordination.

 ---